 Also on iOS and Android, RogerVoice supports Bluetooth hearing aids and implants.
 If you rely heavily on typed replies, its text-to-speech is a great solution for maintaining call flow without interruptions.

-Overall, it’s the easiest pick for multilingual, AI-first captioning, especially when you want type-to-speak and mke frequent international conversations.
+Overall, it’s good for multilingual, AI-first captioning, especially when you want type-to-speak and make frequent international conversations.

 InnoCaption vs. Rogervoice